 What a Compliant AI Policy Should Cover

-The SRA does not prescribe a specific format for a firm AI policy, but enforcement actions have referenced the absence of any policy as an aggravating factor.
+The SRA does not prescribe a specific format for a firm AI policy.
+But its enforcement strategy weighs aggravating and mitigating factors, and a documented governance approach is one of the clearest ways to evidence that a firm took reasonable steps.
 A proportionate policy for a small to medium firm should cover:

 - Approved tools, which AI products are permitted and for which tasks